1:9

 “I try,” she said meekly.

-“Ah,” said the professor making a pseudo-surprised face, “so we have a fabled Sifter in our midst, not many of you left, lovely.”
+“Ah,” said the professor making a pseudo-surprised face, “so we have a fabled Searcher in our midst, not many of you left, lovely.”

-The class laughed again and Una felt her face blush.
+The class laughed again and Vee felt her face blush.

 “Don’t be shy, it is quite alright.
 What was the last thing you Tried?
 If you don’t mind telling us.”